oroinc/documentation/user/concept-guides/pricing/index.rst

 The fallback configuration logic for the registered users is: **Current Customer PLs > Current Customer Group PLs > Current Website PLs > Global PLs**.
 It means that if no matching price is found in the price list created for the selected customer, the application goes further to the price lists configured for the customer group, then to the website pricing, and the default pricing at the system level to fill in the missing product price.

 .. image:: /user/img/concept-guides/prices/price_list_fallback.png
+   :alt: The fallback configuration logic for the registered users

 Whenever you disable fallback configuration at one level, deeper levels in the fallback chain are no longer available.
 For example, disabling fallback settings at the customer group level restricts access to the website and global pricing for all customers that belong to this customer group.

 .. image:: /user/img/concept-guides/prices/price_list_fallback_dimmed.png
+   :alt: Illustration of the fallback logic when the fallback settings are disabled at the customer group level

 Best Practices